Can This Vaginal Gel Really Prevent Pregnancy? Ob-Gyns Talk Pros and Cons of Phexxi

 Are There Other Advantages of Using Phexxi?

 Phexxi has several advantages over other forms of contraceptives.
 "Phexxi is on demand, fast acting, and works immediately, whereas hormonal birth control must be used consistently in order for it to be effective," Dr. Chambers said.
 She explained that you also don't have to deal with the side effects that often accompany hormonal birth-control options, like weight gain, acne, mood swings, or more severe events like blood clots and depression.

-Phexxi also gives you more control than other contraceptives, in more ways than one.
+Phexxi also gives you more control than other contraceptives.
 Like other nonhormonal methods, Phexxi is immediately reversible, Dr. Sridhar explained — when you want to conceive, simply stop using it, and it will no longer prevent you from becoming pregnant.
 Dr. Mitchell added that it also allows you to take the lead: "Some women have a hard time using condoms for contraception because they have to rely on a partner to use the condom correctly."

 Does Phexxi Have Any Side Effects?

 Phexxi reports that the most common side effects are vaginal burning, itching, yeast infection, urinary tract infection, vaginal area discomfort, bacterial vaginosis, and vaginal discharge.
 Some users have also reported genital discomfort, pain while urinating, and vaginal pain.
 "The vaginal biome is a delicate balance of just the right kinds of bacteria regulating their own environment," Dr. Mitchell told POPSUGAR.
 "Using a gel that could be toxic to healthy bacteria and irritating to the sensitive vulvar and vaginal tissue in exchange for not-super-reliable contraception might not be an acceptable trade-off for many women."